 It is not uncommon for young South American or African footballers to head over to Europe at a young age to improve themselves and to hopefully forge out a career for themselves.

 What is not so common however is young English players who venture abroad with the same intentions.
-This could be a trend that is changing however and with the likes of Jadon Sancho hitting the headlines this year after moving from Man City to Borussia Dortmund where he has found great success, there is a compelling case for more young English talent to get a taste of foreign football.
+This could be a trend that is changing however and with the likes of Jadon Sancho hitting the headlines this year after moving from Man City, the premier league table toppers, to Borussia Dortmund where he has found great success, there is a compelling case for more young English talent to get a taste of foreign football.

 Here, football expert Ahmed Nashaat lays out why young Englishmen should look to foreign soil.